The Trans-SiberianTrain Tours: what you need to know

 What is the famous Trans-Siberian railroad journey?

 This is a classic way to explore the largest country in the world.
 You will see exactly what you expect: stunning Siberian landscapes, remarkable highlights and world class attractions.
-Trans-Siberian railway road allows to travel from St Petersburg to Beijing or from Vladivostok to Moscoew by hop on/hop off trains.
+Trans-Siberian railway road allows to travel from St Petersburg to Beijing or from Vladivostok to Moscow by hop on/hop off trains.
 Allow at least two weeks for a one-way train journey.
-Your Trans Mongolian train tour may start/end in Vladivostok, Moscow, St Petersburg, Irkutsk, Helsinki, Paris, London, Oslo, Ulaanbaatar, Shanghai, Hong Kong or at any place along great The Trans-Siberian is a part of the Russian railway network that connects Europe to Asia.
+Your Trans Mongolian train tour may start/end in Vladivostok, Moscow, St Petersburg, Irkutsk, Helsinki, Paris, London, Oslo, Ulaanbaatar, Shanghai, Hong Kong or at any place along great The Trans-Siberian railroad or Trans-Mongolian railway as those are regular trains which connect Europe to Asia.

 If you end your Trans-Siberian railroad package in Vladivostok, Russia, why not consider a ferry to Japan?
 The Trans-Siberian railway is indeed one of the oldest products of globalisation!
 By land, you can travel from London to Singapore and from Beijing to Oslo.